VDA5050/VDA5050/VDA5050_EN.md

 ![Figure 4 Procedure for changing the driving route "Horizon"](./assets/driving_route_horizon.png)
 >Figure 4 Procedure for changing the driving route "Horizon"

-In Figure 4, an initial job is first sent by the control panel at time t = 1.
+In Figure 4, an initial order is first sent by the master control at time t = 1.
-Figure 5 shows the pseudocode of a possible job.
+Figure 5 shows the pseudocode of a possible order.
 For the sake of readability, a complete JSON example has been omitted here.

 ```